hjhjonas/Surivor-TV-series-Players---EDA-Modelling/README.md

 # Surivor-TV-series-Players---EDA-Modelling

-All the readme and analysis you need is in the html file titled: Survivor_Contestants_EDA.html
+View EDA and Modelling in the html file titled: Survivor_Contestants_EDA.html

+View Tableau companion to the EDA in the jpeg file titled: Tableau Image - Companion to Analysis.jpg

+View raw code and commentary in the Rmarkdown file titled: Survivor Contestants EDA.Rmd